Security & Privacy

 Apple makes no mention of these vulnerabilities on its site.

-zlib is outdated and may be vulnerable
+zlib remains outdated and may be vulnerable

 The current version of zlib is 1.3, released August 18.
-The version included with macOS Sonoma is 1.2.12, released March 27, 2022—again, nearly 20 months ago:
+The zlib version included with macOS Sonoma is 1.2.12, released March 27, 2022—again, about two years ago:

 Since then, a zlib update included a patch for a critical “9.8 out of 10” severity vulnerability: